RohanShrivastava08/Hashnode-Blogs/cme84bhh7000n02l42nmnb4hp.md

 ---

-Today, I tried **Grok 4 in Expert Mode** for the first time, and I have to say—it’s amazing!
+Today, I tried **Grok 4 in Expert Mode** for the first time, and I have to say it’s amazing!

 I’ve used **Grok 3** before, which is super fast and gives quick answers.
 But Grok 4 feels different.
 It takes a little more time, but the answers are **more detailed, well-organized, and super helpful**.